When you want to Buy a Lawn Mower assess your Lawn size, your Physical Capabilities and the Price to get a Mower that is right for You

-A reel mower is very environmentally friendly as there are no fumes from a gas engine creating carbon dioxide to negatively affect the atmosphere (just from the heavy breathing created by having to manually push this mower).
+A reel mower is very environmentally friendly as there are no fumes from a gas engine creating carbon dioxide to negatively affect the atmosphere.
+Just from the heavy breathing created by having to manually push this mower.

 This type of mower also recycles grass clippings by dropping them back onto lawn to decompose, returning valuable nutrients back to soil and root system of the lawn.

-On the negative side this type of mower requires a lot of extra labour to achieve a superior looking cut.
+On the negative side this type of mower requires a lot of extra labor to achieve a superior looking cut.
 When comparing the ease and quality to power mowers there is none.
 Reel mowers require much more effort.

 For instance your lawn gets a little bit overgrown, you will find that you have to mow over the same area a number of times to achieve a proper clean cut.
 If the lawn is even slightly wet cutting the grass in your yard becomes even more tedious.